Supermassive black hole growth from stellar binary encounters: Acknowledgments

 \section{Acknowledgments}

 We thank C.~Hannah for generously providing the SMBH data that formed the foundation of this analysis, as well as guidance from A.~Seth.
-AJ is grateful for support from the University of Utah's Undergraduate Research Opportunity Program.
+An anonymous referee gave feedback that significantly improved this work.
+ALJ is grateful for support from the University of Utah's Undergraduate Research Opportunity Program.